Ibn Hazm: Language

 In addition to his views on honesty in communication, Ibn Hazm also addressed the science of language to some degree.
 He viewed the Arabic language, the Hebrew language and the Syriac language as all essentially being one language which branched out as the speakers settled in different geographic regions and developed different vocabularies and grammars from the common root.
 He also differed with many Muslim theologians in that he did not view Arabic as superior to other languages since the Qur'an does not describe Arabic as such.
 Ibn Hazm viewed that there was no proof for claiming any language was superior to another.

-Literalism
+Textualism

-Ibn Hazm was well known for his strict literalism and is considered the champion of the literalist Zahirite school within Sunni Islām.
+Ibn Hazm was well known for his strict textualism and is considered the champion of the textualist Zahirite school within Sunni Islām.
 A commonly cited example is his interpretation of the first half of verse 23 in the Qur'anic chapter of Al-Isra prohibiting one from saying "uff" to one's parents.
 Ibn Hazm said that half of the verse prohibits only saying "uff", not hitting one's parents, for example.
 However, he considered that hitting them is prohibited by the second half of the verse as well as verse 24 which command kind treatment of parents.